Connie Kelly: Career

 Kelly first played hurling with the Cloughduv minor team that won three successive divisional titles in the mid-1960s.
 He soon progressed to adult level and won a Cork JFC title with sister club Canovee in 1968.
 Kelly was the championship's top scorer when he added a Cork JHC title to his collection in 1970.
 He was also a member of the Muskerry divisional teams as a dual player that year and, after losing the SHC final, won a Cork SFC medal after a defeat of Nemo Rangers.
 Kelly enjoyed further club success when Canovee-Cloughduv completed an intermediate double in 1973.
 He ended his club career with a second Cork IHC title in 1983.

 Kelly first played for Cork as a substitute on the minor team that lost the 1966 All-Ireland minor final to Wexford.
 He was again eligible for the minor grade the following year and won an All-Ireland MHC medal from left wing-forward when Wexford were beaten.
 Kelly's performances at club level resulted in a call-up to the under-21 team and he scored 2-07 when Wexford were beaten in the 1970 All-Ireland under-21 final replay.
 He was drafted onto the Cork senior teams as a dual player for the respective 1971 championships an won a Munster SFC medal after a defeat of Kerry.
 A recurring back problem resulted in Kelly's inter-county career coming to a premature end.

 Personal life and death

-Kelly was educated at Pallaskenry Agricultural College in Limerick and worked on the family farm in Farnanes, County Cork.
+Kelly was educated at Pallaskenry Agricultural College in County Limerick and worked on the family farm in Farnanes, County Cork.
 He died suddenly on 5 April 1985, at the age of 36.